naqvitalha/CalendarDemo/README.md

 - Didn't get time to add unit tests and proptype definitions.

 ## About Dev
 Talha Naqvi is a Senior Software Development Engineer at Flipkart, correcting leading the cross platform team.
-He has worked on Windows and Android in the past and is currently pursuing React Native.
-A performance enthusiast and most of the work profile is also around performance.
-The current goal is to solve cross platform development without compromising user experience or performance.